Utah Deaf History and Culture

 Salt Lake City Division No. 56

-Front Row (L-R): John McMills, Grant Morgan, Earl Lewis, Jack Waterhouse, Alma Wild.
+Members of the Salt Lake City Division No. 56, 1918 Front Row (L-R): John McMills, Grant Morgan, Earl Lewis, Jack Waterhouse, Alma Wild.
 Middle Row (L-R): Ezra Christensen, Joseph Cameron, John Rowan, Riley Carter, Jacob Beck, Axel Amundsen, Ole Pettit.
 Back Row (L-R): Michael Rowan, Dallas Burros, George Preece, Robert Hicks, Emery Preece, Ezra Rollo, LeRoy Donelson, Alexander Wright, Leo Harkins, Elign Jacobsen.
-In courtesy of J Willard Marriott Library
+Source: J Willard Marriott Library

 The Salt Lake Frats in a